JoanCermeno/bot_whatsapp/README.md

 # WhatsApp Business Notifications System by Joan Cermeño 😁💥

-This is a system for sending periodic notifications to businesses using WhatsApp.
+This is a system for sending periodic notifications to clients using WhatsApp.
 It leverages the `whatsapp-web.js` library to automate responses.

 ## Features